Leopold Horner

 Leopold Horner (24 August 1911 - 5 October 2005) was a German chemist who published a modified Wittig reaction using phosphonate-stabilized carbanions now called the Horner–Wadsworth–Emmons reaction (HWE reaction) or Horner-Wittig reaction.

 Life

-Horner started studying chemistry at the University of Heidelberg and later with Heinrich Wieland at the University of Munich.
-After he received his Ph.D and his habilitation he worked at the Polymer Research Institute in Frankfurt.
-In 1953 he became professor at the University of Mainz.
+Horner started studying chemistry at Heidelberg University and later with Heinrich Wieland at the Ludwig-Maximilians-Universität München.
+After he received his Ph.D. and his habilitation he worked at the Polymer Research Institute in Frankfurt.
+In 1953, he became professor at the University of Mainz.